Canon SX530 vs Fujifilm GFX 50R

 Studio photographers will appreciate that the Fujifilm GFX 50R (unlike the SX530) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 50R is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SX530 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX530 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX530 was succeeded by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX530 and GFX 50R can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Fujifilm GFX 50R Manual.

 So what is the bottom line?
 Is the Canon SX530 better than the Fujifilm GFX 50R or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.